-- Players will need 3 columns to sort disease game cards when playing the game. - Draw 3 columns on a piece of poster board or butcher paper, or designate the columns on a table top with masking tape. - Label each of the 3 columns with one of the following game categories: bacteria, virus and neither. - Each team will need a disease game card set of 5 cards. - This supplement provides 5 sets of game cards designed to contain at least one card for each disease category.
-Each set is pre-sorted onto a single page for easy printing.
-See pages 3-7 of this document. - We recommend printing each game card set on a different colored paper, or color coding the cards with highlighters or markers.
-Alternatively, you may wish to write the disease names on sticky notes or index cards. - Empty blocks are provided in case you wish to add other diseases to the game.
+- Players will need 3 columns to sort disease game cards when playing the game. - Find three print-ready 8.5" x 11" game boards in the lesson resources. - Alternatively, draw three columns on a piece of poster board or butcher paper or designate the columns on a tabletop with masking tape. - If not using the print-ready versions, label each of three columns with one of the following game categories: BACTERIA, VIRUS and NEITHER. - Each team will need a disease game card set of 5 cards. - Find five sets of print-ready game cards in the lesson resources. - Sets are designed to contain at least one card for each disease category. - Each set is pre-sorted for easy printing.
+The card set pages should be printed using the 2-sided setting as the spacing has been formatted for each set.
+We recommend printing each game card set on a different colored paper, or color coding the cards with highlighters or markers. - Empty blocks are provided if you want to add other diseases to the game. - Alternatively, you can write the disease names on sticky notes or index cards.